-However, Greene and Cohen argue that we accept this superficially compatibilist rationality condition for incompatibilist reasons.
-They claim that we think of the reasoning person as a non-physical mind, distinct from the physical brain (the view that mind and brain are distinct entities is called dualism).
-The reasoning person can be held responsible because it is free from the constraints of physical causation.
+However, Greene and Cohen argue, we accept this superficially compatibilist rationality condition for incompatibilist reasons.
+They claim that we think of the rational person as a non-physical mind, distinct from the physical brain (the view that mind and brain are distinct entities is called dualism).
+They think we believe that a rational person can be held responsible because we think reason is free from the constraints of physical causation.
 The brain, by contrast, is subject to causal determination just like every other physical thing.

 Neuroscience, according to Greene and Cohen, will undermine this dualist picture of persons by explaining more and more of our behavior as the product of physical causes.
 As a result, they believe, we will abandon the retributivist parts of our practices of punishment.
 The retributive ideal is that punishment is reserved for the guilty: those who freely chose to do bad things.
 Neuroscience, they believe, will show that no one freely chooses anything and so punishment for retributive reasons makes no sense.